Our experience working with Local Authorities

 Our Quality Service and Value for Money

 Naturally you need to be sure that the vulnerable person is placed in safe hands.
-Hugh Jones is a specialist firm dedicated to this area of work and vulnerable clients.
-We have won awards including the prestigious Step Award 2015-2016;and we are rated in the No 1 band of the Legal 500 for this type of work in the North West.
+Hugh Jones is a specialist firm dedicated to this area of work and vulnerable clients which has achieved national recognition for its expertise.

 We take seriously the support of our vulnerable clients and have developed our Elderly and Vulnerable client policy as part of our quality standards and internal training processes.
 We realise that it is important to ensure that vulnerable clients are treated sympathetically.
 Our policy is designed to ensure that at all times in their dealings with us, they and their relatives are treated with dignity, kindness and respect at all times.

-One of our existing Local Authority clients has recently stated:
+One of our existing Local Authority clients has recently said:

 “For some years Sefton Council has struggled to find a firm which would provide a quality service in the specialist area of financial deputyship but thankfully Hugh Jones Solicitors are such a firm.
 Feedback from social workers who have referred clients to the firm has been very positive.”